erictt/computer-science-learning/source/_posts/cs6250/week-2-transport-and-application-layers.md

 ### AIAD - MIMD - MIAD

-* Would all thse polices conver?
+* Would all those polices cover?
 If so, what's the diff from AIMD?
     * https://inst.eecs.berkeley.edu/~ee122/fa08/notes/19-TCPAdvancedx6.pdf

 ### TCP Reno